Gingery, garlicky tahini miso dressing only needs five minutes and five ingredients to make, right in your blender!

 As a dip, it is perfect alongside fresh veggies.
 The possibilities are basically endless.

-How to store and serve it
+How to store and serve tahini miso dressing

 Store your dressing in an airtight, glass container.
 It will keep for five to six days in the refrigerator.
 I do not recommend freezing this dressing!

 Here are some serving suggestions for you:

-- to dress up a grain bowl
+- Dress up a grain bowl.

 Ready to make some tahini miso dressing?
 Grab your four ingredients, get yourself a bowl and a fork, and whisk up a batch today, y'all!
 You won't regret it!